KasparEtter/ef1p/pages/number-theory/number-theory.md

 which exponents have a [multiplicative inverse](#multiplicative-inverse-revisited) modulo $$n$$, which is why the above tool displays the [prime factorization](#prime-factorization) of $$n$$.
 However, $$n$$ can have many small factors no matter whether $$m$$ is composite or prime.
-If you find a composite modulus for which the tool succeeds, or if you know why this isn't possible, please [let me know](mailto:contact@ef1p.com).
+If you find a composite modulus for which the tool succeeds for a subgroup larger than four, or if you know why this isn't possible, please [let me know](mailto:contact@ef1p.com).

 </details>